 One of the requirements for Accessibility Standards for Customer Service is that every person who provides direct service to the public (or interacts with the public) must receive training on serving customers with disabilities.
 This training is mandatory for all Family Day employees, volunteers and placement students.

 Supervisors are responsible for informing staff, volunteers and students about when they will complete their training.

-If you have questions or concerns regarding this training, please speak with your supervisor.
+If you have any questions or concerns regarding this training, please speak with your Supervisor.

 The following information is designed as a practical reference tool and training resource for Family Day employees, volunteers, students, contractors and partners.

 To complete the training, please follow these steps: